tjdevries/tjdevries/README.md

 #### Sponsor:

 I like making plugins and making Neovim work better for me & as many people as I can :grin:.
-You can sponsor my work at [sponsor](https://github.com/sponsors/tjdevries).
+You can sponsor my work [here](https://github.com/sponsors/tjdevries).

 - ⚡ Fun fact: I like to play the marimba!